bottlepy/bottle/docs/tutorial.rst

 Bottle provides access to HTTP related meta-data such as cookies, headers and POST form data through a global ``request`` object.
 This object always contains information about the *current* request, as long as it is accessed from within a callback function.
 This works even in multi-threaded environments where multiple requests are handled at the same time.
 For details on how a global object can be thread-safe, see :doc:`contextlocal`.

 .. note::

+    Bottle stores most of the parsed HTTP meta-data in :class:`FormsDict` instances.
+These behave like normal dictionaries, but have some additional features: All values in the dictionary are available as attributes.
+These virtual attributes always return a unicode string, even if the value is missing.
+In that case, the string is empty.

-  Bottle stores most of the parsed HTTP meta-data in :class:`MultiDict` instances.
-These behave like normal dictionaries but are able to store multiple values per key.
-The standard dictionary access methods will only return a single value.
-Use the :meth:`MultiDict.getall` method do receive a (possibly empty) list of all values for a specific key.
-The :class:`HeaderDict` class inherits from :class:`MultiDict` and  additionally uses case insensitive keys.
+    :class:`FormsDict` is a subclass of :class:`MultiDict` and can store more than one value per key.
+The standard dictionary access methods will only return a single value, but the :meth:`MultiDict.getall` method returns a (possibly empty) list of all values for a specific key.

 The full API and feature list is described in the API section (see :class:`Request`), but the most common use cases and features are covered here, too.